Ianvdl/edb-ansible/README.md

 ## To-do list

 - :white_check_mark: Fix test infrastructure
-- Update supported OSes to RHEL 9 and Ubuntu 24.04
+- Update supported OSes to RHEL 9 and Ubuntu 24.04 #9
+- Remove unsupported OS and PostgreSQL versions #10
-- Publish this collection to Ansible Galaxy
+- Publish this collection to Ansible Galaxy #11

 ---

-# edb_postgres
+# Ansible playbooks for deploying and managing PostgreSQL and EDB Advanced Server

 This Ansible Galaxy Collection brings reference architecture deployment capabilites for PostgreSQL or EnterpriseDB Postgres Advanced Server.